Australian Survivor season 3: Casting

 With the announcement of the series in November 2015, a casting call was made for potential contestants.
 Applicants for the series were required to be 18 years of age or older, be Australian citizens or permanent residents and be able to swim.
 More than 5,000 people applied within the first week of casting being opened, and 7,500 had applied before the year's end.
 Submissions eventually reached 15,000 before the 10 February deadline, making it the largest pool of applicants for a Network Ten reality program.

 Filming and development

 The season was rumored to be filmed in Samoa as early as March, and was officially confirmed on 9 May by LaPaglia in a radio interview on the Hamish & Andy show.
-The season was filmed on the island of Upolu, the same location used in four seasons of the American edition of Survivor: Samoa, Heroes vs. Villains, South Pacific and One World.
+The season was filmed on the island of Upolu, the same location used in four seasons of the Survivor US: Samoa, Heroes vs. Villains, South Pacific and One World.
 In total, 250 Australians and at least 180 Samoan locals worked on the program, including Trent Pattison, who has previously worked as a challenge producer on the American edition as well as Ten's own I'm a Celebrity...Get Me Out of Here!.